Sao Lourenco do Barrocal

 The food in Alentejo isn't hugely sophisticated but it is honest and fresh.
 The estate's charming restaurant offers delicious local specialties, whether the Serra de Estrella cheese that can be eaten with a spoon, rustic breads, or dishes typical of the region like lamb stew and gazpacho, prepared with local herbs and produce.

 With almost 2,000 acres, there is plenty to see and do around the property.
-One of the fields boasts a swimming pool while there is a superb spa and fitness area set amongst the farm buildings.
+One of the fields boasts a swimming pool while there is a superb spa by Susanne Kaufmann and fitness area set amongst the farm buildings.
 With an exercise studio, a cedar wood soaking tub, dry sauna, hydroptherapy and a range of natural treatments to soothe body and soul, this is a perfect place to unwind and be pampered.

 The grounds have several archaeological sites dating to the Bronze age that can be explored with a guide.
 Treasure hunts are fantastic fun for kids, and walking trails and hikes can come complete with a picnic.
 There are several horses for riding and wine tastings can also be arranged.
-Bicycle tours around the Alqueva Lake are scenic and the nearby Alqueva Dam was the first Starlight Tourism Destination in the world and has a Dark Sky Designation.
+Bicycle tours around the Alqueva Lake are scenic and the Alqueva Dam was the first Starlight Tourism Destination in the world and has a Dark Sky Designation.
 Astronomers will take you on a walk to remember here and it's an experience not to be missed.

 Further afield, Evora is worthy of its UNESCO World Heritage designation thanks to its Roman temples, 12th century cathedral and ghoulish Chapel of Bones, whilst nearby Monsaraz is the very definition of a picture perfect hilltop medieval village.